 Sarong – Not only useful to cover up on the beach but great as a lightweight beach towel and to add more shade to the cockpit.

-Portable Inverter – We use this in the car to power the laptop or for gear we only have a 110V charger for.
-Also used it on our smaller boats where we didn’t have a full sized inverter.
+Portable Inverter – We use this in the car to power the laptop or for gear with only a 110V charger.
+Also used it on our smaller boats where we didn’t have a full-sized inverter.
 Be sure to check the wattage needed by your laptop before buying.

 Camping Alaska